RohiniJayabal/ibl-api-test-automation/README.md

 ## Frameworks used
 - cucumber.js (https://cucumber.io/)
 - Axios (for API call)
-- PactumJs (An alternative framework to test API preferred by Cucumber.io community and equivalent to RESTAssured in Java - Commented out in code now as axios is primarily used)
+- PactumJs (An alternative framework to test API, preferred by Cucumber.io community and equivalent to RESTAssured in Java.
+Used for tests related to error scenarios.)
 - Chai (for assertions)

 ## How to Run